-During the period ended October 31, 2017 the Company was notified it had been awarded a \$170,000 grant as part of the government of the Northwest Territories Mineral Incentives Program (MIP).
-The grant monies are to be used on eligible exploration expenditures related to geophysical and drilling programs on the Loki project.
+During the year ended April 30, 2018 the Company was notified it had been awarded a \$170,000 grant as part of the government of the Northwest Territories Mineral Incentives Program (MIP).
+The grant monies were used on eligible exploration expenditures related to the F2018 geophysical and drilling programs on the Loki project.
+Subsequent to the Year ended April 30, 2018 the Company was notified it had been awarded a further \$100,000 grant as part of the F2019 MIP program.